Registered provider responsibilities

 - the NDIS Code of Conduct

 - the relevant NDIS Practice Standards for the services and supports they provide

 - incident management requirements, and notifying the NDIS Commission of reportable incidents

 - worker screening requirements

 - new behaviour support requirements (if applicable), including reporting restrictive practices to the NDIS Commission.

-All employees of registered providers must complete a worker orientation e-learning module covering human rights, respect, risk, and the roles and responsibilities of NDIS workers.
-The NDIS Commission will advise NDIS providers when the e-learning module is available to them.
+All employees of registered NDIS providers should complete a worker orientation e-learning module called ‘Quality, Safety and You’ covering human rights, respect, risk, and the roles and responsibilities of NDIS workers.

 The NDIS Commission will work with NDIS providers to help them comply with registration responsibilities.
 It also monitors registered NDIS providers for compliance with the conditions of registration, and has the power to suspend, vary or revoke registration.